Slime Art Experiment – How to Turn Slime Into Artwork

-We all know that playing with slime is one of the best things in the world.
-But, what do you do when you’re done.
-You can put it into a zip-lock bag and save it for later, or you can make Slime Art.
+We all know that playing with slime is one of the most fun activities, but what do you do with it when you’re done?
+You can put it into a zipper-lock bag and save it for later or you can make Slime Art.
 What exactly is Slime Art?
-Well, once you leave slime out to dry it will turn into an amazing piece or sculpture.
+Once you leave slime out to dry, it will turn into an amazing piece of art or rainbow sculpture.

-Take a blob of slime and lay it out on a flat non porous surface, for example a granite counter top, a laminated surface or even a glass table.
+Take a blob of slime and lay it out on a flat, non-porous surface, like a granite countertop, a laminated surface or a glass table.
 It’s important to choose a non-porous surface so that the slime doesn’t stick.
 Slowly press down on the slime to make it thin.
-If you have multiple colors of slime try pressing them together to blend the colors together or to make a multicolored creation.
+If you have multiple colors of slime, you can try pressing them together to blend the colors together or to make a multicolored creation.
 Your slime colors will probably blend together at least a little bit during the next step, so choose colors that work well together.

-Once your slime has started to dry on the edges you can slowly lift up the edge to allow more airflow underneath.
+Once your slime has started to dry on the edges, you can slowly lift up the edge to allow more airflow underneath.
 Resist picking up your slime completely or flipping it over until it’s dry.
 Once your slime is dry, you can handle it and admire your work of art.

 How Does It Work